 - 75th percentile LSAT: 168

 Having numbers between these 25th-75th percentile ranges makes you a competitive applicant for Vanderbilt Law.
-If both your LSAT and GPA numbers are over the medians, you have a very high chance of admission.
+If both your LSAT and GPA numbers are over the median, you have a very high chance of admission.

 That said, the doors at Vanderbilt aren’t closed even if your numbers are not entirely up to par.
 Vanderbilt says: “We evaluate each application thoroughly, reflecting our belief that the quality of the educational environment at Vanderbilt Law School benefits from considering a range of information far broader than your GPA and LSAT score.” (source)

 To prove that they mean what they say, Vanderbilt also encourages applicants to partake of the opportunity to conduct an in-person interview with VLS admissions officers.
 You can do this by visiting the school or, if you can’t get to them, you can schedule interviews at a multitude of locations throughout the country.
 More information here.